 You can sometimes be interrupted by your X-Husband about seeing your children.
 If you are facing this type of problem, you can contact us.
 Our experienced child custody lawyer will help you to solve your problem.

 At this law firm, our child custody service is focused on our client’s situation.
 We understand that our clients are facing difficulties right now.
 So, our services are designed in a way that our clients will not feel it difficult to discuss with us their case.
-So, our lawyers can work on their project immediately.
-Below is a list of skills we have at Regina Family Lawyer’s legal services.
+So, our lawyers can work on their projects immediately.
+Below is a list of skills we have at Regina Family Law Firm’s legal services.

 - An experienced child custody lawyer